 Even slight alterations in kidney function can have profound effects on overall health.

-HELPFUL LINKS FOR PATIENT EDUCATION
+HELPFUL LINKS FOR KIDNEY HEALTH EDUCATION

 Kidney.org – National Kidney Foundation, a major society for all kidney issues with helpful diet, lifestyle information